sfo-project/2D-flow-over-flat-plate-laminar/Docs/Open_Foam/Simulation.md

 ```C++
 ```

 It is important to note that the critical Reynolds number for flows over flat plate is about 1.24E+6.
-In cases that the Reynolds number, based on flat plate length, is greater than this critical value the model the appropriate turbulent model should be selected at this step.
+In cases that the Reynolds number, based on flat plate length (as the lebngth scale), is greater than this critical value the model the appropriate turbulent model should be selected at this step.
 Various available turbulence models along with other options within `RASPropertise` dictionary file in OpenFoam can be found [here](http://cfd.direct/openfoam/user-guide/turbulence/).

 **2. Setup Working Fluid/s & Solid/s:**